joyco-studio/marquee/README.md

 ## Can I use it in [place the latest top-notch high-performance new tech framework here]?

-This page is not strictly bound to React, it has a core package and a React implementation of that core functionality.
+This library is not strictly bound to React, it has a core package and a React implementation of that core functionality.
 So feel free to create you own implementation in your favorite framework.
 And if your heart is big enough, leave a PR for the community.
 The rebels will thank your service 🫡.

 <br/>